JoshuaEbbert/startup/README.md

 - JavaScript support for future login: Login page stores username in localStorage and displays username on the other pages
 - JavaScript support for future database information: user-specific chat history stored in localStorage.
 Trending questions currently also stored in localStorage (and displayed on Trending page)
 - JavaScript support for future Websocket: used SetInterval() to cycle out the 'active users' that are displayed on the trending page.
 - Javascript support for application's interaction logic: chat page constructs prompts based on the user's chat history and sends requests to OpenAI to generate an appropriate response.
 Chat messages dynamically displayed and formatted.

+## Service Deliverable

+- Prerequisite: DONE.
+Simon Service deployed to your production environment
+- Prerequisite: DONE.
+A link to your GitHub startup repository prominently displayed on your application's home page
+- Prerequisite: DONE.
+Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+- Prerequisite: I accidentally implemented part of this deliverable in the previous phase.
+As such, I only had to add node express and service endpoints (which required about 6 commits worth of work).

+Backend web service support and interaction
+40% - Create an HTTP service using Node.js and Express
+- DONE
+10% - Frontend served up using Express static middleware
+- DONE
+10% - Your frontend calls third party service endpoints
+- Chat functionality implemented via calls to OpenAI's chat completion services 20% - Your backend provides service endpoints
+- GET and POST options for /api/trending to access and update popular questions asked in chat 20% - Your frontend calls your service endpoints
+- Trending page displays results of GET request
+- Chat page makes POST requests to update 'trending' as the user asks questions